zcvele/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

 Network settings are used to determine the location of a Teams client, and to dynamically obtain emergency calling policies and an emergency location.
 You can configure network settings according to how your organization wants emergency calling to function.

-Network settings include sites that include a collection of subnets and these are used exclusively for dynamic policy assignment to users.
+Network settings include sites that are made up of a collection of subnets and these are used exclusively for dynamic policy assignment to users.
 For example, an emergency calling policy and an emergency call routing policy might be assigned to the "Redmond site" so that any user that roams from home or another Microsoft location is configured with emergency numbers, routing, and security desk specific to Redmond.

 Trusted IP addresses contain a collection of the internet external IP addresses of the enterprise network and are used to determine if the user's endpoint is inside the corporate network.
 An attempt to obtain a dynamic policy or location based on the endpoints IP address will only be made if the user's external IP address matches an IP address in the trusted IP addresses.